-.
-Amount and Basis of Tax
+A. Amount and Basis of Tax

 This qualified special tax shall authorize the District to annually levy a special tax of \$89 per Parcel of Taxable Real Property beginning July 1, 2024, and continuing for a period of eight (8) years.
-If a parcel spans both Marin and Sonoma Counties, then the parcel will be treated as a single assessor's parcel for purposes of the amount of tax due.

-This qualified special tax is estimated to raise \$2,200,000 in annual local funding for District schools.
+This qualified special tax is estimated to raise \$1,400,000 in annual local funding for District schools.
 The amount of annual local funding raised by this qualified special tax will vary from year-to-year due to changes in the number of parcels subject to the levy.

-"Parcel of Taxable Real Property" is defined as any unit of real property in the District that receives a separate tax bill for ad valorem property taxes from the County Tax Collectors' Office(s).
+"Parcel of Taxable Real Property" is defined as any unit of real property in the District that receives a separate tax bill for ad valorem property taxes from the County Tax Collector's Office.
 All property that is otherwise exempt from or upon which no ad valorem property taxes are levied in any year shall also be exempt from the special tax in such year.